coleifer/peewee/docs/peewee/playhouse.rst

 writer then disconnects and the caller takes over until ``unpause`` is called.

 The :py:meth:`~SqliteQueueDatabase.stop`, :py:meth:`~SqliteQueueDatabase.start`,
-and :py:meth:`~SqliteQueueDatabase.is_stopped` methods can be used to control the writer thread.
+and :py:meth:`~SqliteQueueDatabase.is_stopped` methods can also be used to control the writer thread.

 .. note::
     Take a look at SQLite's `isolation <https://www.sqlite.org/isolation.html>`_